 Niklas Elmqvist, Ph.D., Villum Investigator and Professor, Department of Computer Science, Aarhus University, Aarhus, Denmark, and Director of the Center for Anytime Anywhere Analytics (CA3).
 Web: https://cs.au.dk/~elm/ Contribution/Expertise: Data visualization and human-computer interaction (HCI); coined the term “ubiquitous analytics”; working with immersive analytics; to offer insights and expertise into advanced and novel approaches of human-artificial intelligence (AI)/machine learning (ML) teamed interaction; to provide a foundation for integrating theory and practice—towards ubiquitous analytics from visual frameworks and design theory to immersive applications.

-Dr. Renata G. Raidou, Associate Professor in Biomedical Visualization and Visual Analytics, Institute of Visual Computing and Human-Centered Technology, Technical University Vienna, Austria.
+Dr. Renata G. Raidou, Associate Professor in Biomedical Visualization and Visual Analytics, Institute of Visual Computing and Human-Centered Technology, Vienna University of Technology, Austria.
 Web: http://www.renataraidou.com Contribution/Expertise: Visual analytics researcher with focus on data visualization within and beyond screens, including physical data representation approaches; application-driven research on data exploration and visual analytics; to extend discussion towards immersive digital and physical representation of complex data for diverse audiences.

 Chris Bryan, Ph.D., Assistant Professor, School of Computing and Augmented Intelligence, Arizona State University, Tempe, AZ, USA.
 Web: https://chrisbryan.github.io Contribution/Expertise: Data visualization and visual analytics with a focus on human-centered design and explainability; emphasis on making complex data interpretable through interactive and accessible visual systems; to provide perspectives on explainable immersive visual analytics, bridging technical visualization systems with interpretability and usability for diverse audiences.

-Dr. Hannes Kaufmann, Full Professor, Technical University Vienna, Austria.
+Dr. Hannes Kaufmann, Full Professor, Vienna University of Technology, Austria.
 Web: https://www.vr.tuwien.ac.at/people/hannes-kaufmann Contribution/Expertise: Virtual and augmented reality; design and realization of mixed reality lab including studios for immersive video recording, streaming and remote collaborations; to share user (developer) perspectives of software/hardware state-of-art.

 There will be a Figma board to collect input from users during the TRY phase.